alvarocampioni/projects_manager/README.md

 http://localhost:3000
 ```

-Make sure both of them are running when using the system to avoid errors.
+Make sure both frontend and backend are running when using the system to avoid errors.

 ## Demo